Menu

 Research Reliability Definition

 The research reliability definition refers to the consistency of a measurement tool or instrument.
 A research method is considered reliable if it produces the same results repeatedly, under the same conditions, across different times or researchers.
+Students working on management assignments or marketing assignments frequently use surveys and questionnaires — and reliability is the first quality check those instruments must pass.

 Think of it this way: If a weighing scale shows 65 kg every time you step on it, that scale is reliable — regardless of whether 65 kg is your actual weight.